geooot/project-lfg/README.md

 - Eureka (albeit a beta version since we were stuck on xcode 8)

 ## Trying it out
 There is pretty much a 0% chance this will work when you try it (it sure doesn't work on xcode 9).
 If you have xcode 8, maybe you will have some luck (if i decide to keep the firebase project still up).
 But don't bet on this working.
-However, You can see a small video demonstration here if you want: http://geooot.com/project-lfg/lfg.mp4
+However, You can see a small video demonstration [here if you want](https://geooot.com/project-lfg/lfg.mp4).

 ## Devs
 - George Thayamkery